 How Do I Report My 1099-K Income?

 The IRS does not require you to report income reported on a 1099-K separately, but you can use the information on the form to report gross sales or receipts when you file your taxes.
 Any business expenses related to your Etsy shop can be itemized on your Schedule C form, which is discussed below.
-A more detailed look at deductible Etsy shop expenses can be found in QuickBooks Resource Center.
+For a more detailed look at deductible Etsy shop expenses, click here.

 How and Where Do I Report My Etsy Income?

 Reporting accurate Etsy income is vital to save you money and ensure you are only taxed on your profits.
 Most sellers can use a Schedule C form to track income, expenses and cost of goods sold to determine their net profit and can file this form with their 1040.
 The Schedule C form will include space to report your expenses, including everything from vehicle usage, to materials and supplies, to office expenses.
 Document all expenses; you’ll need this information in case you are audited.
 In other words, you may need to prove anything you deduct was used for business purposes.